Chicago Truck Accident Lawyer

-Chicago ruck accident lawsuit cases are similar to any other type of motor vehicle accident in that the theory of liability is negligence.
+Chicago truck accident lawsuit cases are similar to any other type of motor vehicle accident in that the theory of liability is negligence.
 In order to establish liability, you must prove that:

 - The defendant had a duty of care to avoid injury for other drivers on the road.

 - The defendant failed to fulfill that duty of care, breaching his/her obligation to other drivers.

 - This breach of a duty of care was the cause of any damages that other drivers suffered.

 - There is tangible evidence showing that damages did occur, and the damages can be linked to the defendant’s breach of duty.

 In the case of trucking accidents, liability is not always limited to the driver.
 The trucking company, employers, and insurance providers can be held liable for damages as well.
 Truck drivers can operate as independent contractors, full-time employees operating for multiple companies, or full-time employees operating for a single company.

 liability can be tricky.
 Depending on the truck driver’s insurance coverage and outstanding contracts with employers, compensation for damages can fall on the driver’s insurance provider or the company that he is driving for.